MicrosoftDocs/customer-insights/ci-docs/data/connect-dataverse.md

 # Connect to data in Microsoft Dataverse

 Microsoft Dataverse users can quickly connect to analytical tables in Dataverse.
 Only one data source of an environment can simultaneously use the same Dataverse environment.
+Because your Dataverse tables are ingested into Customer Insights - Data in Delta format, you can take advantage of the benefits Delta format has to offer.

 ## Prerequisites

-- Data stored in online services, such as Azure Data Lake Storage, may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
+- Data stored in online services, such as Azure Data Lake Storage, might be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
 By importing or connecting to data stored in online services, you agree that data can be transferred to and stored with Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

 - Only Dataverse tables with [change tracking](/power-platform/admin/enable-change-tracking-control-data-synchronization) enabled are visible.
 Out-of-box Dataverse tables have change tracking enabled by default.
 You need to turn on change tracking for custom tables.
 To check if a Dataverse table is enabled for change tracking, go to [Power Apps](https://make.powerapps.com) > **Data** > **Tables**.
 Find the table of your interest and select it.
 Go to **Settings** > **Advanced options** and review the **Track changes** setting.